AlexWang-16/learn_javascript/README.md

 **12** - Classical inheritence with `Object.create()`.
 In this adventure, we will see that classes are really functions and how the `extends` keyword works under the hood in traditional JavaScript.

 To view this adventure, use NodeJS to execute this code in terminal: `node 12.js`

+---

+**13** - Limitations of inheritence in JavaScript and how to overcome them using composition.

+To view this adventure, use NodeJS to execute this code in terminal: `node 13.js`